 Bobbi will resume teaching at Mending Roots Wellness May 1 – September 30, 2018

 Registrations for Bobbi’s classes are taken by Bobbi and through this site.
 Below is our full schedule of class May 1 – Sept.
-30, stay posted for some additional health workshop offerings:
+30, stay posted for some additional small group health coaching workshop offerings:

 5:30 Led Primary

 4:00-8:00 Open Mysore